ibm-cloud-docs/billing-usage/enterprise-usage.md

 {: #enterprise-usage-csv-api}
 {: api}

 You can export a summary of your account's usage, child account usage, or information about your services and instances, to a CSV file.
 By exporting your CSV file, you can easily find usage and cost information estimates for each resource for chargebacks to your customers or to understand more about your costs.
 Because the report includes usage data for the entire account, you need Administrator access on the Billing service to export usage details.
 To get usage reports from an enterprise and get more information about acceptable parameters, see [Enterprise Usage Reports API (Beta)](/apidocs/enterprise-apis/resource-usage-reports).
-You can also use the Usage Reports API to get [account summary usage](https://github.ibm.com/BSS/metering-report-downloader/wiki/Regular-Usage-Reports#account-summary-report){: external} and [resource instance usage](https://github.ibm.com/BSS/metering-report-downloader/wiki/Regular-Usage-Reports#account-instance-report){: external}.

 The following examples show queries that you can use to download your enterprise account `.csv` report.
 When you call the API, replace the ID variables and IAM token with the values from your enterprise.